alphagov/govuk-personalisation-showcase-2022/docs/documentation/adding-css-javascript-and-images.md

+---
+title: Add CSS, JavaScript, images and other files
+---
-# Adding CSS, JavaScript and Images
+# Add CSS, JavaScript, images and other files

 The Prototype Kit comes with standard GOV.UK Frontend styles and components for you to use in your prototypes.
-However if you need to add your own CSS (Cascading Style Sheets), JavaScript or images, use the `/app/assets` folder.
+However, if you need to add your own CSS (Cascading Style Sheets), JavaScript, images or other files (for example, PDFs), use the `/app/assets` folder.

 The Prototype Kit processes all the files in the `/app/assets` folder, and puts the processed files in `/public`.